 Following an introduction to the programme, pupils visit Crossness Pumping Station in Abbeywood, a Grade 1 listed industrial heritage site designed as part of the first sewage system for London, and Cory’s state-of-the-art Riverside EfW facility.
 The programme concludes with pupil presentations of their own mechanical devices to earn a certificate from the Engineering Development Trust.

-Working with Vattenfall and the London Borough of Bexley, Cory is looking to develop a district heat network to harness the heat produced by the existing Riverside EfW facility and the proposed Riverside Energy Park.
-In 2020 we applied to the Heat Network Investment Partnership (HNIP).
-The HNIP funding will take us a step closer to delivering low carbon heating for around 21,000 homes.
+Working with Vattenfall, Cory is developing a district heat network to harness the heat produced by the existing Riverside 1 EfW facility and our future Riverside 2 EfW facility.
 The project presents a watershed moment in London’s decarbonisation journey by transforming how a large part of the city is supplied with heat.

 Our Community Fund supports activities that improve people’s lives in the communities where we operate, with successful applicants receiving grants of up to £7,500.

 These organisations’ activities are all run in a way that’s consistent with Cory’s values.
-That includes making a positive impact on the local people in the community, protecting the local environment, supporting the circular economy, promoting social and community cohesion, together with diversity and inclusion, and improving science, technology, engineering, and mathematical skills.
+That includes making a positive impact on the local people in the community, protecting the local environment, supporting the circular economy, promoting social and community cohesion, together with diversity and inclusion, and improving science, technology, engineering, mathematical and the arts skills.

-In 2020, Cory distributed funding to seven organisations:
+In 2021, Cory distributed funding to five organisations: